developerrahulofficial/jennie-anime-player/README.md

 </div>

-# Jennie - Anime player
+# Evil - Anime player

 > A Desktop application, for streaming and downloading your favourite anime.